- Scientific name

 Population and Trends

-T. surinamensis is known from at least 7 sites: 3 in Guyana (GBIF.org, 2023), 1 in Suriname and at least 2 in Colombia (described for 2 districts) and 1 in Venezuela.
+Tremellogaster surinamensis is known from at least seven sites: three in Guyana (GBIF.org 2023), one in Suriname, at least two in Colombia (described for two districts) and one in Venezuela.
 However, the number of known sites in these countries is not documented and is likely larger.
-This species is considered uncommon, both in Guyana (Linder, 1930) and Colombia (Franco-Molano, 2005), but since it is known from local indigenous people, has a wide distribution in Northern South America and has inconspicuous fruitbodies, it is assumed to be very under recorded.
-Therefore, a large multiplier is applied for total number of sites (x500) and following guidelines by Dahlberg and Mueller (2011), population size is estimated at around 35000 individuals, assuming 10 mature individuals exist per site.
+This species is considered uncommon, both in Guyana (Linder 1930) and Colombia (Franco-Molano et al. 2005), and since it is known from local indigenous people, has a wide distribution in northern South America and has inconspicuous fruitbodies, it is assumed to be very under-recorded.
+Therefore, a large multiplier is applied for total number of sites (x 500) and following guidelines by Dahlberg and Mueller (2011), the population size is estimated at around 35,000 individuals, assuming 10 mature individuals exist per site.
+There may be some population declines mainly in Colombia and to a lesser extent in Venezuela through habitat loss, but is not expected to be very high across the whole range of the species.

 Population Trend: Decreasing